Preventive maintenance: definition and tips

 - How often preventive maintenance inspections should be performed?

-Create and implement a preventive maintenance plan
+Create and implement a preventative maintenance plan

 A preventive maintenance plan guarantees the continuous quality of all company’s services by preventing failures and thus improving production cycle.
 It should contain all relevant information as the objectives assigned to production, the number of the manufactured parts or delivered services, interventions inventory, etc.